Tuning your USM Intrusion Detection System

 Determining False Positives

 AlienVault NIDS generated an alarm for every desktop beaconing out to the same web server at around the same time.
 This is a tell-tale sign of a command and control center preparing for a DDOS attack.
-After looking into it a little further, Sedara analysts discovered that it was the customer’s patch management system.
-This system had each workstation call an action to access core machine information at the same time and report to an external server to request a browser update.
+After looking into it further, Sedara analysts discovered that it was the customer’s patch management system.
+This system had each workstation call an action to access core machine information simultaneously and report to an external server to request a browser update.
 Although this is an uncommon way of updating, it is not malicious or a threat to our customer’s systems.
 Knowing the destination IP, the event names, and the types of logs involved, we were able to tune out this false positive.

 What Alerts Should You Set?

-- Who has access and when
+- Who has access and when?

-- What is normal network traffic
+- What is normal network traffic?

-- What is authorized on endpoints
+- What is authorized on endpoints?

 Managing Daily Alerts with your IDS